WeKiBan/Room/README.md

 <MobileNavStyled navIsOpen={navIsOpen}>
 ```

-I could then access this variable within the Styled-Componenet and then add styles accordingly as shown below:
+I could then access this variable within the Styled-Component and then add styles accordingly as shown below:

 ```css
 height: ${({ navIsOpen }) => (navIsOpen ?
 '100px' : '0')};